stephenhouser/stephenhouser.github.io/_drafts/post-layout-information.md

 ---
-layout: post
+title:  DRAFT Post Layout Information
+date:   1990-01-01 12:00:00
+category:	draft
+tags:       [draft]
 ---

-## Post Layout

-this is the standard header fields that are used in each post or page header.
+This is the standard header fields that are used in each post or page header.
 The order should remain the same for all, just to keep my mind at ease.
 There is no real significance to it.